On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

-The numerical solution of equation~(\ref{eq:number_density_cont}) will be obtained by discretizing space and time as follows: $x = \text{i} \cdot \Delta x$ and $t = \text{n} \cdot \Delta t$.
-Henceforth, $\psi_\text{i}^\text{n}$ and $G_\text{i}$ denote the discretized number density $n_p$ and the discretized coordinate transformation term, respectively.
+The numerical solution of equation~(\ref{eq:number_density_cont}) is obtained on a grid defined by $x = \text{i} \cdot \Delta x$ and at discrete timesteps defined by $t = \text{n} \cdot \Delta t$.
+Henceforth, $\psi_\text{i}^\text{n}$ and $G_\text{i}$ denote the discretised number density $n_p$ and the discretised coordinate transformation term, respectively.
 The dimensionless advective field is denoted by $GC=\frac{dp}{dx}u\Delta t/ \Delta x$, where $C$ stands for the Courant number, i.e. the velocity in terms of temporal and spatial grid increments.
-A staggered grid is employed what warrants introduction of fractional indexing for vector fields, i.e.: $GC_{\text{i}+1/2}\equiv\left.\left(GC\right)\right|_{\text{i}+1/2}$ in the case of the discretisation of the product $GC$.
-To solve the equation numerically, a finite difference form of the differential operators is introduced embracing the so-called upwind approach \citep[dating back at least to][eq.~16 therein]{Courant_et_al_1952}:
+Note that the values of the Courant number itself are not used, only the product $GC$ (of the coordinate transformation term $G$ and the Courant number $C$) is used.
+A staggered grid is employed and indicated with fractional indices for vector fields, e.g.,: $GC_{\text{i}+1/2}\equiv\left.\left(GC\right)\right|_{\text{i}+1/2}$ in the case of the discretisation of $GC$.
+A finite difference form of the differential operators is introduced embracing the so-called upwind approach \citep[dating back at least to][eq.~16 therein]{Courant_et_al_1952}:

 with